sharovik/toggl-to-jira/README.md

 # Toggl.track to Jira

 It is a small application which can be executed manually or via crontab.
 This application will export your [toggl.track](https://toggl.com/track/) report for selected period to the work-logs of your Jira project.
-I wrote this app because I don't like the put my work-log time in Jira - it is annoying, and it can be automated.
+I wrote this app because, I hate the Jira work-log UI.
+From my point of view it is useless and not really usefull.
+You could easily add a toggl.track browser extension and that will be better than this stupid "work-log" input form.

 ## Requirements
 As each application, my app also requires some things to be done, before the execution.